Pavan19kumar19/Check-In-Check-Out/README.md

 It was Done in Pycharm community so need to  install Pycharm.

-Step 1 : Open terminal and enter " git   "
+Step 1 : Open terminal and enter " git clone https://github.com/Pavan19kumar19/Check-In-Check-Out.git  "

 Step 2 : unzip Check in Check Out folder